-The 1950s were very much a Hindi Rusi Bhai-Bhai era, marked by the heavy leftist political direction the two nations were leaning towards.
-And it was during this era that Raj Kapoor rose to being a bonafide Russian legend.
+The 1950s were very much a Hindi Rusi Bhai-Bhai era, marked by the heavy leftist political direction the two nations were leaning to, and an obsession with Raj Kapoor –– the man is a bonafide Russian legend.

 During his only trip to the Soviet Union, Kapoor landed without a visa and Russia, a country that is most definitely not known for being lax with official protocol, let him in the country with a smile on their face.
 Rishi Kapoor, Raj’s son, explains that after passing through immigration with ease, “He got outside and waited for a taxi… By then people started recognising that Raj Kapoor is in Moscow.
 His taxi came and he sat in.
 Suddenly what he saw was that the taxi is not moving forward and instead is going up.
 The people took the car on their shoulders.”